dfbsdan/CS454/README.md

     arg5: Integer (0<x): Maximum number of helper threads to be created to perform fitness evaluations.

-    arg6: Integer (0<x): Maximum time -in seconds- a fitness evaluation can take (if the process timesout, the fitness is set to Integer.MIN_VALUE)
+    arg6: Integer (0<x): Maximum time -in seconds- a fitness evaluation can take (if the process times out, the fitness is set to Integer.MIN_VALUE)

 Default for testing: